dy1z/docs/content/guides/2020-02-05-syntax-highlighting.md

   <span>return</span> a <span>+</span> <span>bar</span><span>(</span>b<span>)</span><span>;</span>
 <span>}</span></code></pre>

 If you view the source, you'll notice a lot of `<span>` tags.
-This means it worked, and Prism has tokenized our code block.
+This means it worked, and PrismJS has tokenized our code block.

 But it's not very pretty, is it?

 ## Theming

-We need a Prism theme to make the code block pretty.
+We need a PrismJS theme to make the code block pretty.
 Choose one of the default themes, or see [prism-themes](https://github.com/PrismJS/prism-themes) for more.

 For this tutorial, we'll go with a Tailwind adaptation the [Synthwave '84 Theme](https://marketplace.visualstudio.com/items?itemName=RobbOwen.synthwave-vscode).